Gainesville Slip and Fall Lawyer

 • Property damage

-• Mental anguish, including lost self-esteem and Post-Traumatic Stress Disorder (PTSD)
+• Mental anguish, including lost self-esteem and post-traumatic stress disorder (PTSD)

 • Lost passions, loss of consortium, and impaired quality of life

-• Accommodations for disfigurements and disabilities
+• Accommodations for disfigurement and disabilities

 • Physical pain and suffering